Through the Valley (The Last of Us): Visual effects

 Eleven visual effects teams worked on the episode, including Clear Angle Studios, DNEG, Important Looking Pirates, Rise FX, Storm Studios, and Wētā FX.
 The episode used more than 600 visual effects shots, almost 200 more than the first-season episode "Endure and Survive".
 Visual effects supervisor Alex Wang was "gobsmacked" when reading the script due to its scope; he felt Mazin wanted the action sequence to be like The Lord of the Rings: The Two Towerss Battle of Helm's Deep.
-Mylod and first assistant director Dan Miller worked with Wang and previs supervisor Michael Cozens to create previsualization for the full action sequence.
+Mylod and first assistant director Dan Miller worked with Wang and Michael Cozens to create previsualization for the full action sequence.
 Mylod felt his experiences directing Game of Thrones prepared him for the physical production and visual effects.
 Visual effects supervisor Nick Epstein felt the visual clarity of Jackson in the daytime—as opposed the night setting of "Endure and Survive"—meant the effects had "nowhere to hide", with a higher "technical bar" than the first season.
 Animation supervisor Dennis Yoo found the increased crowd sizes was an added difficulty; around 400 unique infected were created digitally, with some wide shots featuring almost a thousand.
 Epstein felt the variation between each creature added "a sort of masked humanity", implying they each "have their own story".
 The distant infected were animated using Massive, with the pathing system adapted to match the unpredictable movement, while the horde chasing Abby was simulated using Autodesk Maya's Ragdoll plugin.
 Other software used included Houdini for animation, ZBrush for sculpting, and Foundry's Katana, Mari, and Nuke for lighting, texturing, and compositing, respectively.